 Implications for Biotechnology

 Understanding the structure and function of DNA polymerase III has led to the development of improved DNA polymerases for use in PCR and other molecular biology techniques.
-For example, engineered DNA polymerases with increased processivity and fidelity are widely used in research and diagnostics.
+Take this: engineered DNA polymerases with increased processivity and fidelity are widely used in research and diagnostics.

 Aspartate Transcarbamoylase (ATCase): An Allosteric Enzyme